Transgender health care: Thailand

+Mainland China

+A 2017 report conducted by Beijing LGBT Center and Peking University showed that out of 1279 of its respondents who wanted to receive hormone treatment, 71% of them felt that it was "difficult", "very difficult", or "virtually impossible" to acquire safe and reliable information about gender affirming medications and receive hormonal replacement therapy with the guidance of a doctor.
+As a result, 66% of the respondents chose "online" and 51% chose "friends" as one of their sources for hormone replacement therapy medications.
+Gender reassignment surgeries were reported to be similarly inaccessible, with 89.1% of the respondents who have the needs for such surgeries unable to pursue them.

+On December 1, 2022, the Chinese National Medical Products Administration banned online sales of cyproterone acetate, estradiol, and testosterone, which are the most common hormones and antiandrogens used in transgender hormone replacement therapy.

 Europe

 Spain

 Public health care services are available for transgender individuals in Spain, although there has been debate over whether certain procedures should be covered under the public system.
 The region of Andalusia was the first to approve sex reassignment procedures, including sex reassignment surgery and mastectomies, in 1999, and several other regions have followed their lead in the following years.
 Multiple interdisciplinary clinics exist in Spain to cater specifically to diagnosing and treating transgender patients, including the Andalusian Gender Team.
 As of 2013, over 4000 transgender patients had been treated in Spain, including Spaniards and international patients.

 Beginning in 2007, Spain has begun allowing transgender individuals who are eighteen years or older to change their name and gender identity on public records and documents if they have been receiving hormone replacement therapy for at least two years.